-Don Sabo, Ph.D. is a Professor of Health Policy at D’Youville College, where he also founded and directs the Center for Research on Physical Activity, Sport & Health.
-He is the former Research Director of the Women’s Sports Foundation, where he developed and directed its Research & Policy Institute.
+Don Sabo, Ph.D. is the former Professor of Health Policy at D’Youville College, where he founded and directed the Center for Research on Physical Activity, Sport & Health and the former Research Director of the Women’s Sports Foundation, where he developed and directed its Research & Policy Institute.

 He is an internationally recognized expert on gender relations in sport, gender equity in sports, as well as the social and health correlates of sports and physical activity.
 He is particularly interested in how athletic opportunities interface with gender, race/ethnicity, and economic disparities.
 He has directed and/or co-authored many nationwide research reports including Gender, Jocks, and Young Adult Alcohol Use in America (2009), Go Out and Play: Youth Sports in America (2008), Her Life Depends On It: Physical Activity and the Health and Well-Being of American Girls (2004), Health Risks and the Teen Athlete (2000), The Women’s Sports Foundation Report: Sport and Teen Pregnancy (1998), The President’s Council on Physical Fitness and Sports Report: Physical Activity & Sport in the Lives of Girls (1997), The Women’s Sports Foundation Gender Equity Report Card: A Survey of Athletic Opportunity in American Higher Education (1997), Race, Ethnicity, and Nation in Televised International Athletic Events (1995), Sports and Fitness in the Lives of American Working Women (1993), and The Women's Sports Foundation Report: Minorities in Sport (1989).
 Dr. Sabo has also worked with other scholars to develop men’s health studies, and his research work and public health advocacy in this area are ongoing.